Cairo Entry Requirements

 1

-Present passport, visa or e-Visa printout, and arrival card (distributed on the plane or at kiosks before immigration).
+Join the queue marked 'Tourist Passports'.
+Hand over passport, eVisa printout, and arrival card collected on the plane or at kiosks near the escalators.

 2